MLHale/nebraska-gencyber-modules/intro_to_components_using_littlebits_droids/lesson-plan.md

 Students will start by unboxing Littlebits and examining the components.

 #### Focused Activity
-Students will make circuits and add modules to them.
+Students will make circuits and add components to them to solve small problems - including driving a droid around.

 #### Closure
-Students will make a mashup to signal the little bits api.
+Students will finish a few missions to see how components can be combined to solve more complex challenges.

 #### Reflection
 Students will review relevant first principles learned through the lesson.